metis

 Within workspaces.{path}.rules, same semantics, but workspace rules run before global rules.
 Workspace default and pattern config replace the corresponding global section for that workspace (full replacement, not merge — v1 simplification).

 Workspace tiers must define all three slots (fast, balanced, deep) or be omitted entirely.
 A partial workspace tier map is rejected at validation time.
-Rationale: silent gaps in the tier map cause delegate(tier="balanced") calls inside the workspace to fail with no_model_available_for_tier for non-obvious reasons.
-Forcing all-or-nothing makes the failure mode at config time, not at runtime.
+Rationale: an all-or-nothing tier map makes a misconfiguration a config-time error rather than a non-obvious runtime no_model_available_for_tier.
 If a workspace truly only wants to override one tier, it must restate the others (typically by copying the global mapping).
+Note: as of v1 the routing.yaml tiers: block is parsed and validated but not consumed by delegation — tier resolution reads the model registry instead.
+See §6.10.

 5.3 Predicate set